bitrix24/b24restdocs/api-reference/crm/requisites/bank-detail/crm-requisite-bank-detail-update.md

             id: 357,
             fields:
             {
-                "NAME": "Sberbank PJSC (do not use)",
+                "NAME": "Superbank PJSC (do not use)",
                 "COMMENTS": "Outdated",
                 "SORT" : 10000,
                 "ACTIVE": "N"